A survey is an effective tool for collection information for decision-making activities. Consider using surveys with some of the following people:

 - Faculty Survey for Collection Development from Philadelphia Schools

-Identify the goal or purpose.
-What is to be accomplished?
-Start by identifying a single goal or purpose for the survey study.
-The survey questionnaire,a group of specific questions, should deal with a significant issue.
+Identify a goal or purpose.
+Your first step is to identify a single goal or purpose.
+The survey should deal with a significant issue.
 You don't want to spend your valuable time collecting information on an issue that doesn't matter.
 In addition, make certain the information can't be found in another location.
-In other words, you may be able to find the information you need in circulation statistics or by observation.
+In other words, you may be able to find the information you need in circulation statistics or by observaton.

 Let's say you're interested in the use of your collection for leisure versus academic activities.
 The topic is worthwhile, but much too broad.
 You may narrow it down to magazine use.
 Who uses the magazines and why?
 What would happen if you didn't carry certain magazines?
 What are the most popular magazines?
 These are all interesting questions that could be explored with a survey.